aeternity/protocol/channels/authentication.md

   Generalized Accounts can be found [here](../generalized_accounts/generalized_accounts.md).

-Since a participant can upgrade their account from a `basic` to `generalized` one any time, we have three options relating to channel's opening transaction.
+Since a participant can upgrade their account from a `basic` to `generalized` at any time, we have three options relating to channel's opening transaction.
 In all cases, latest on-chain authentication is being used in the on-chain transactions and for the off-chain ones - the one being present at channel's creation time.